JMRobertson89/JMRobertson89/README.md

 # Hi there 👋

 ## About Me
 👋 Hi, I’m Josh.
-After several successful years in customer-facing roles, I decided to pivot into the world of software development, driven by my passion for problem-solving and innovation.
+Software developer driven by my passion for problem-solving and innovation.

-🔧 I’m currently focused on building my expertise in technologies/languages such as HTML, CSS, JavaScript, REACT, and Node.js.
-I’m always excited to take on new challenges.
+🔧 I’m currently focused on building my expertise and I’m always excited to take on new challenges.

 🌱 I’m continuously learning and working on projects that help me grow as a developer.
 You can check out some of my latest work below or follow me for future updates!